MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/migration-guide.md

 - The [AccountNumber](../customer-billing-service/insertionorder.md#accountnumber) is added for convenience.
 - The Queued status value is added to the [InsertionOrderStatus](../customer-billing-service/insertionorderstatus.md) value set.
 This value is reserved for future use.

-The *BalanceAmount* element is removed i.e., replaced by the The [BudgetRemaining](../customer-billing-service/insertionorder.md#budgetremaining) element.
+The *BalanceAmount* element is removed and replaced by the The [BudgetRemaining](../customer-billing-service/insertionorder.md#budgetremaining) element.

 #### <a name="billing-getinsertionordersbyaccount"></a>GetInsertionOrdersByAccount is Removed
 The GetInsertionOrdersByAccount operation is removed.
 You can use [SearchInsertionOrders](../customer-billing-service/searchinsertionorders.md) in version 13.